kavigupta/kavigupta.github.com/_posts/2017-01-13-Circle-Tree-as-a-Calculator.md

 If you go through the process, you can see that the result is in fact \\(2^4 = 16\\).
 We can create a bubble and move the 2s out:

 IMAGE: mult-2-2-2-2-abs

+Notice that this is 4 followed by 2.
+Interestingly, we are treating the number on the left as a machine, which is burst to provide the pattern for multiplying the number on its right by itself.
+However, if we generalize the pattern into a bubble, we need to draw two bubbles to burst the two numbers into.
+It ends up looking like this:

+IMAGE: exp-2-4

+## Conclusion

+So now you know how to do math using the circle-tree system.
+We can use certain bubbles as "machines" that allow us to perform certain actions.
+We can also use certain other bubbles as numbers.
+Even those bubbles are, at the end of the day, numbers, to repeat a bubble some number of times.

+Basically, the circle-tree gives us a way to show how to calculate things.
+And we can use this as a way to reason about calculation itself.

+[^1]: Although, off the record, for doing math CII is a *terrible* way of representing 102.